 Guinea pigs require more space than other small pets like hamsters and gerbils.
-But in most cases, the cages people buy for them are not much bigger than a hamster cage.
-Experts on guinea pigs recommend that in order to keep 1-2 guinea pigs, you will need to provide them with at least 7.5 square feet of living space.
-The following list will give you an idea of what size cage you will need, if you are looking for the best guinea pig cage for 2 guinea pigs.
+But in most cases, the cages people buy for them aren’t much bigger than a hamster cage.
+Experts on guinea pigs recommend that in order to comfortably keep 1-2 guinea pigs, you will need to provide them with a cage that has at least 7.5 square feet of space.
+The following article will give you some cage ideas if you’re looking for the best guinea pig cage for 2 guinea pigs.

 Best Guinea Pig Cage for 2